Paperspace/paperspace-node/README.md

 ### Installation

-Option 1: Download the pre-build binary for your plaftorm:
+#### Option 1: Download the pre-built 'paperspace' binary for your plaftorm

-Pre-built binaries are available for:
+Pre-built 'paperspace' binaries are available for:
 * [Windows](https://s3.amazonaws.com/paperspace-node/v0.1.8/win/paperspace.exe)
 * [Mac](https://s3.amazonaws.com/paperspace-node/v0.1.8/mac/paperspace)
 * [Linux](https://s3.amazonaws.com/paperspace-node/v0.1.8/linux/paperspace)

-After downloading, make sure the binary is permitted to run on your system by marking its permissions appropriately.
+After downloading, make sure the 'paperspace' binary is permitted to run on your system by marking its permissions appropriately.
-Also, add the directory containing the paperspace binary to your path using a method appropriate for your platform.
+Also, add the directory containing the 'paperspace' binary to your path using a method appropriate for your platform.

-Option 2: Install the paperspace-node package from npm:
+#### Option 2: Install the paperspace-node package from npm

-For this option your system will need [Node.js](https://nodejs.org) v8+ installed.
-Check that you have a recent enough version by running `node -v` in your terminal.
+For this option you will need [Node.js](https://nodejs.org) v8.9.3 or later.
+Check your Node.js version by running `node -v`.
 Node.js comes bundled with `npm`, the Node.js package management tool, which you'll use to install this package.
 Install the package using the -g option as follows:

     $ npm install -g paperspace-node

-The reason we recommend installing it globally is so the `paperspace` command will be available on your command line everywhere on your system.
-If you only want to make it available only within an individual Node.js project, you can install it locally by omitting the `-g` flag.
+We recommend installing the paperspace-node package globally so that the `paperspace` command will be available on your command line everywhere on your system.
+If you want to make it available only within an individual Node.js project, you can install it for use only in the current directory by omitting the `-g` flag.

 ### Setup a Paperspace Account

 Before you can use this tool, you'll need a [Paperspace account](https://paperspace.com).
-You'll use this account to obtain Paperspace API keys.
+You'll use this account request access to the Paperspace API/Gradient Beta, and to obtain a Paperspace API key.

+After creating your Paperspace account check your email to confirm your account before logging in.

+### Request Access to the Paperspace API and Gradient Beta

+To use the Paperspace API or Gradient tools you will need to request access to the *Paperspace API and Gradient Beta*.
+To do this first log into your [Paperspace account](https://paperspace.com).
+Then go to the [Gradient console](https://www.paperspace.com/console/gradient) and fill out the form to request access.

+You will subsequently receive an email confirmation when your acess request is approved (usually within 24 hours).

 ### Obtaining an API key

+Once you have been approved for access to the *Paperspace API and Gradient Beta*  you will need to obtain a API key.

+Your API key allows you to access the Paperspace APIs and Gradient features from the command line, or from within apps that you develop.
+Each API key has an API Token name associated with it.

+There are two ways to create an API key, either via the Paperspace CLI, or from within the [API]((https://www.paperspace.com/console/account/api)) section of your Paperspace console.

+#### Option 1: Obtain an API key via Paperspace CLI

-After you have set up a Paperspace account, you can create your first API token and key by logging into your account via the Paperspace CLI:
+You can create your first API key by logging into your account via the Paperspace CLI:

     $ paperspace login